 Bicycling Magazine and Specialized Bikes Spring Classic Tour

 The Coyote Valley offers up plenty of beautiful routes for cycling and touring the Santa Clara valley.
-Bicycling Magazine hosted a Spring Classic DSCN6311tour around Morgan Hill, south towards Gilroy, and north up into the Coyote Valley.
+Bicycling Magazine hosted a Spring Classic tour around Morgan Hill, south towards Gilroy, and north up into the Coyote Valley.
 Cyclists followed 90 mile, 60 mile, and 25 mile routes.
 Cyclists of all ages took the chance to ride t

 hrough the rolling hills of the valley, biking next to agricultural fields and the open space in the area.
 Discover Coyote Valley volunteered at the first rest